rockroman/PP3_The_Coach/README.md

 - User is prompted to make a username
 - Validating username input
-- User asked to provide valid email address
+- User asked to provide a valid email address
 - Informs user is email in valid format
 - Saving credentials into the Google Spreadsheet
 - User story covered: 3,16,5,14